 A student may elect to graduate upon completion of required course work and satisfaction of graduation credit minimums.
-In order to graduate prior to eight (8) semesters of high school attendance, the student and parents/ guardians must submit a formal request to graduate early to the superintendent.
-Early graduates must be committed to either attending college or joining the military in the spring of their graduation year.
-They must provide proof of college enrollment for spring semester.
+In order to graduate prior to eight (8) semesters of high school attendance, the student and parents/guardians must submit a formal request to graduate early to the superintendent.
 The request for early graduation must include: